clementchadebec/benchmark_VAE/README.md

 ... )
 ```

 See this [example script](https://github.com/clementchadebec/benchmark_VAE/blob/main/examples/scripts/distributed_training.py) that defines a multi-gpu VQVAE training.
-Be carefull, the way the environnement (`world_size`, `rank` ...) may be specific to the cluster and launcher you use.
+Be carefull, the way the distributed environnement variables (`world_size`, `rank` ...) are recovered may be specific to the cluster and launcher you use.

 ## Sharing your models with the HuggingFace Hub 🤗
 Pythae also allows you to share your models on the [HuggingFace Hub](https://huggingface.co/models).
 To do so you need: